rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 ## 4.1 Fundamentals of Computer Networks

 ### 4.1.1 Explain the concepts of LAN, WAN, intranet and the structure of the internet.
+- Network: A group of devices that are connected together to communicate and share resources
 - LAN: Local Area Network, a network that connects computers in a small area, eg: home, school, office
 - WAN: Wide Area Network, a network that connects computers over a large geographical area, eg: country, continent
 - Intranet: A private network that is only accessible to an organization's staff

 ### 4.1.2 Understand the concepts of IP addressing and domain name server (DNS).
+- IP Addressing: A unique identifier for each device connected to a Network
+- DNS: A system that translates domain names to IP addresses

 ### 4.1.3 Explain the need for communication protocols in a network.
 ### 4.1.4 Explain how data is transmitted in a packet-switching network.
 ### 4.1.5 Explain client-server architecture.
 ### 4.1.6 Implement an iterative server with socket programming.
 Given the server code, students should be able to implement the client code for a given scenario, and vice-versa, e.g. for a tic-tac-toe game.

+## 4.2 Web Applications
+### 4.2.1 Describe the differences between web applications and native applications.
+### 4.2.2 State and apply usability principles in the design of web applications.
+### 4.2.3 Use HTML, CSS (for clients) and Python (for the server) to create a web application that is able to:
+– accept user input (text and image file uploads)
+– process the input on the local server
+– store and retrieve data
+– display the output (as formatted text/images/table).
+### 4.2.4 Test a web application on a local server